-Audition Clinic Video is now online – This session contains many answers and questions regarding this season’s audition procedures.
+Audition Clinic Video from last season is still online – This session contains many answers and questions regarding this season’s audition procedures.
 As well as many other general audition tips.
+(All info are relevant to this season’s audition, please get in touch with us if there any anything that is not covered)

 by Olivia Gutoff, Artistic Director Emerita